-If your child is in our Reception, Year 1 and Year 2 classes they will currently receive a free school meal under the universal infant free school meal funding provided by the government.
+In the Academic Year 2023-24 all children in classes YR-Y6 will currently receive a free school meal under the universal infant free school meal funding provided by the government.

 Please see above for our school meal menu on offer for this term.
 You can click the image to download and print off your own copy.